5 Steps to Build a Community Outreach Strategy That Works

 5. Finalize your outreach schedule

-Develop a comprehensive calendar that details where and when you’ll deploy your community outreach efforts.
-Consider items such as:
+Develop a comprehensive calendar that details where and when you’ll deploy community outreach efforts, making sure to consider:

-• Communication strategy.
+Communication strategy.
 Discuss how you’ll promote your outreach efforts to spread awareness and deepen relationships.
-For example, you might produce a community event promotional video to build hype and introduce your organization.
+For example, you need to give yourself time to produce a community event promotional video well before you need to start marketing your event to build hype and introduce your organization.

-• Contingency planning.
-Have backup plans ready should any unexpected challenges or emergencies arise.
-For example, a nonprofit planning an outdoor series of community events should have an indoor alternative.
+Contingency planning.
+Have backup plans ready, in case any unexpected challenges or emergencies arise.
+For example, a nonprofit planning an outdoor series of community events should have an indoor alternative in case of inclement weather.

 When planning your outreach schedule, stay open and ready to adapt to changing community needs.
-For instance, if your neighboring communities need emergency response aid, consider using your resources to help out.
+For instance, if your neighboring communities need emergency response aid, use your resources to help out.
 That way, you can provide meaningful help while representing your organization.

 Wayne Elsey, CEO of Elsey Enterprises